FPriv/factom-harmony-connect-js-sdk/README.md

 The primary benefit of `automaticSigning` param is to encourage you to create chains and entries with unique signatures.
-Later on, you can validate that the chains or entries were created by you or that a certain user/device/ organization/etc.actually signed and published a certain message that you see in your chain.
+Later on, you can validate that the chains or entries were created by you or that a certain user/device/ organization/etc. actually signed and published a certain message that you see in your chain.

 Now that you have initialized the SDK, you can use the SDK\'s Methods,